davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

   /** Try to initialize to the given value, no-op if already initialized */ public void tryInitialize(T value);

-  /** Reads the value once the variable haa been initialized */ public Future<T> finalValue();
+  /** Reads the value once the variable has been initialized */ public Future<T> finalValue();
 }
 ```